ItsNotGoodName/reciva-web-remote/README.md

 - Add volume slider in web interface
 - Make [Podman](https://podman.io/) an optional requirement for Make
 - Discover radios on a timer
-- Better error handling in `upnp` package when using `retry` package to prevent spamming when there is a UPnP error (ex. invalid action)
 - Add events (ex. radios discovered, presets changed)